soroushojagh6633/ETL-Learning/Tutorial/OPENAPIs.md

 2. Request the api based on their proposed [doc](https://aqicn.org/json-api/doc/) </br>
 ### 2- AirNow [API](https://docs.airnowapi.org/)
 #### A brief review of AirNow:
-The U.S. EPA [AirNow program](www.AirNow.gov) protects public health by providing forecast and real-time observed air quality information across the United States, Canada, and Mexico.
+The U.S. EPA [AirNow program](https://www.airnow.gov/) protects public health by providing forecast and real-time observed air quality information across the United States, Canada, and Mexico.
 AirNow receives real-time air quality observations from over 2,000 monitoring stations and collects forecasts for more than 300 cities.
 ### Limitations:
-* Mostly support the US
+* Covers the __US__
 * Sensor observation web service will respond to up to 500 requests within a one-hour period
 * Requires API key as the authentication method
 * Air quality observations are updated once per hour and forecasts are issued once per day